 - USDA - The U.S. Department of Agriculture offers Section 502 loans to help low-income borrows purchase land to build a home on.
 To see if you qualify, take a look at the USDA's guidelines.

 - Owner financing - Your loan payments are made to the seller.
 There are several benefits to this type of financing such as faster closings, cheaper closings with no bank fees, flexible down payments depending on what the seller will agree to, and easier qualification as traditional income and credit approvals are not required.
 If you’re interested in knowing if owner financing is a good idea in a land purchase, our article might be useful to you.
+Or if you're looking to buy, check out our land for sale with owner financing.

 - Local banks or credit unions - There’s probably a better chance of a local bank financing your land purchase because they are significantly more familiar with the community and have a better understanding of real estate values in the area.